LVT – FOUND AND LOST

 1. Political Interference

-Politicians at all levels of government, despite their protestations to the contrary, always want to be popular.
+In the Pittsburgh Post-Gazette of June 2007, Mark Belko comments, ‘If history has shown anything, it is that county politicians will go to great lengths to avoid regularly re-assessing property.’
+120 Politicians at all levels of government, despite their protestations to the contrary, always want to be popular.
 They always have an eye on the next election.
 One of the ways of gaining popularity is by promising to reduce taxes.
-They do this in the hope that they will make up the shortfall by other means, usually unspecified, other than making efficiency savings or cutting out waste, in other words being better managers than their predecessors.
+They do this in the hope that they will make up the shortfall by other means, usually unspecified––other than making efficiency savings or cutting out waste, in other words being better managers than their predecessors.
 The ordinary taxpayer is acutely aware of direct taxes such as income tax and property tax, less so of indirect taxes such as a sales tax.
 Politicians prefer indirect taxes because they can allow the people to believe they are not paying higher taxes, only higher prices.
 The property tax is an obvious target for tax reduction, and there is always a latent political pressure on assessors to keep assessments low or certainly not to raise them.
-But with any honest reassessment there are bound to be winners and losers, and politicians, unwilling to be unpopular with the losers, resolve the problem by pressuring the assessors to keep the assessments low or by manipulating the millage rates, or by delaying re-assessments for as long as possible – certainly whilst they are in office.
-This latter ’head in the sand’ solution is well known in England, where a local property revaluation has not been carried out since 1991.
+But with any honest reassessment there are bound to be winners and losers, and politicians, unwilling to be unpopular with the losers, resolve the problem by pressuring the assessors to keep the assessments low through manipulation of the millage rates, or by delaying re-assessments for as long as possible – certainly while they are in office.
+This ‘head in the sand’ solution is well known in England, where a local property revaluation has not been carried out since 1991.

 2. Negligent or biased assessment practises

 The same sort of pressure was also evident amongst the assessors themselves, who were elected, and therefore subject to a similar situation.
-In a paper on the History of US Property Taxes, amongst various problems relating to assessments, Glenn Fisher notes:
+In a paper on the History of US Property Taxes, amongst various problems relating to assessments, Glenn Fisher notes,

-‘Another problem arose from the inability or unwillingness of elected local assessors to value their neighbour’s property at full value.
-An assessor who valued property well below it’s market value and changed values infrequently was much more popular and more apt to be re-elected’.
-(118)
+Another problem arose from the inability or unwillingness of elected l local assessors to value their neighbour’s property at full value.
+An assessor who valued property well below its market value and changed values infrequently was much more popular and more apt to be re-elected.’
+121

 3. The fractional assessment system